bugnano/rnr/README.md

 # The RNR File Manager (RNR's Not Ranger)

+## Deprecated

+rnr is deprecated in favour of fcd (https://github.com/bugnano/fcd)

 The RNR File Manager (RNR's Not Ranger) is a text based file manager that combines the best features of
 [Midnight Commander](https://midnight-commander.org/) and